Leonardo-Boss/suckless-site/tools.suckless.org/dmenu/patches/case-insensitive/index.md

 Description
 -----------
-This patch adds support for case-insensitive searching to dmenu.
-This patch works on top of fuzzymatch.
+This patch adds support for case-insensitive matching the fuzzymatch patch.

+dmenu already comes with the `-i` switch for regular case-insensitive matching.

 Download
 --------